agonhyseni/redis-gui/README.md

-# Redis GUI Desktop App
+# Redis GUI with Electron

-This is a Redis GUI application built on electron
+This is a Redis GUI application built on Electron

 ### Version
 1.0.0